Eternity of the world: Aristotle

 He concludes that motion is necessarily eternal.

 Aristotle argued that a "vacuum" (that is, a place where there is no matter) is impossible.
 Material objects can come into existence only in place, that is, occupy space.
 Were something to come from nothing, "the place to be occupied by what comes into existence would previously have been occupied by a vacuum, inasmuch as no body existed."
 But a vacuum is impossible, and matter must be eternal.

 The Greek philosopher Critolaus (c.
 200-c.
 118 BC) of Phaselis defended Aristotle's doctrine of the eternity of the world, and of the human race in general, against the Stoics.
-There is no observed change in the natural order of things; humankind recreates itself in the same manner according to the capacity given by Nature, and the various ills to which it is heir, though fatal to individuals, do not avail to modify the whole.
+There is no observed change in the natural order of things; mankind recreates itself in the same manner according to the capacity given by Nature, and the various ills to which it is heir, though fatal to individuals, do not avail to modify the whole.
 Just as it is absurd to suppose that humans are merely earth-born, so the possibility of their ultimate destruction is inconceivable.
 The world, as the manifestation of eternal order, must itself be eternal.

 The Neo-Platonists

 The Neoplatonist philosopher Proclus (412 – 485 AD) advanced in his De Aeternitate Mundi (On the Eternity of the World) eighteen proofs for the eternity of the world, resting on the divinity of its creator.

 John Philoponus in 529 wrote his critique Against Proclus On the Eternity of the World in which he systematically argued against every proposition put forward for the eternity of the world.
 The intellectual battle against eternalism became one of Philoponus’ major preoccupations and dominated several of his publications (some now lost) over the following decade.

 Philoponus originated the argument now known as the Traversal of the infinite.
 If the existence of something requires that something else exist before it, then the first thing cannot come into existence without the thing before it existing.
-An infinite number cannot actually exist, nor be counted through or 'traversed', or be increased.
+An infinite number cannot actually exist, nor be counted through or 'traversed,' or be increased.
 Something cannot come into existence if this requires an infinite number of other things existing before it.
 Therefore, the world cannot be infinite.

-The Aristotelian commentator Simplicius of Cilicia and contemporary of Philoponus argued against the Aristotelian view.
+The Aristotelian commentator Simplicius of Cilicia and contemporary of Philoponus held that Philoponus’ arguments relied on a fundamental misunderstanding of Aristotelian physics: “To my mind I have demonstrated that when this man objected against these demonstrations he did not comprehend a thing of what Aristotle said.”
 Simplicius adhered to the Aristotelian doctrine of the eternity of the world and strongly opposed Philoponus, who asserted the beginning of the world through divine creation.